TanayKapoor/GazeTrack/README.md

----
-title: Gaze Demo
+# GazeTrack - Gaze Detection Demo
-emoji: 👀
-colorFrom: green
-colorTo: green
-sdk: gradio
-sdk_version: 5.9.1
-app_file: demo.py
-pinned: false
-short_description: Gaze detection using Moondream
----

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+This project demonstrates gaze detection and estimation using multiple approaches including Moondream2 and MobileGaze neural networks.